Written by Ben Goodey | 15th August 2025

 To do this, repeat steps 1-5.

-The impact of this exercise is twofold:
+The impact of branded GEO is twofold:

 To track the impact of this exercise, we recommend: